51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 The following are the suggested SOP mission options for use in the DCS Mission Editor.

 ![](images/51st_SOP_ME_Options.png)

+Unrestricted SATNAV is set to allow REDFOR to use NATO aircraft by default.

 ## TACAN Channel Usage Guidelines